bykim0119/Sys_prog_2024/README.md

 # Sys_prog_2024
-## Repo for labs in systemprogramming 2024 soongsil univ.
+## Repo for labs in systemprogramming, 2024 School of AI Convergence, soongsil univ.